reactiveui/website/input/docs/handbook/observable-as-property-helper/index.md

 `ObservableAsPropertyHelper` properties are useful for when you have "calculated" values, for example, if their value is solely the result of other properties.
 You will also use the `ObservableAsPropertyHelper` when you want to expose the latest value from a `IObservable<T>`.

 `ObservableAsPropertyHelper` properties are helpful to remove spaghetti code where different methods and components may be mutating multiple locations.
-They also clearly define what values are used in the calculation of the value and help describe the dependent properties for the `ObservabeAsPropertyHelper`, unlike settable properties where you have to search the code base further for location where the value is mutating.
+They also clearly define what values are used in the calculation of the value and help describe the dependent properties for the `ObservableAsPropertyHelper`, unlike settable properties where you have to search the code base further for location where the value is mutating.

 # Performance considerations